To ensure our community and region can adapt and thrive in a changing climate, the Shire is developing its first Climate Adaptation Plan.

 Workshops:

-We are hosting a series of workshops around the region in March and invite anyone interested in participating to RSVP to the workshop you’d like to attend.
+We previously hosted a series of workshops around the region in March and invited anyone to attend.

 Witchcliffe - Thursday 14 March - 5pm-7pm - Druids Hall